- States allowing renewal of grandmothered/transitional plans

 - Georgia (plans can remain in force through December 2018; the state did not issue any official guidance on the more recent extensions, but instead communicated the information directly to the health insurance carriers)

-- Idaho (plans can remain in force through December 2018.
-Pursuant to a 2016 regulation from the Idaho Department of Insurance, all grandmothered plan renewals on or after August 1, 2016 have policy periods that extend through December 2017, with a consistent premium.
+- Idaho (plans can remain in force through December 2019.
+Pursuant to a 2016 bulletin from the Idaho Department of Insurance, all grandmothered plan renewals on or after August 1, 2016 have policy periods that extend through December 2017, with a consistent premium.
 So a plan that renewed on August 1, 2016 was renewed for a period of 17 months, with no rate changes during that time.
 Idaho has also addressed how accumulation periods for out-of-pocket costs will work on renewed grandmothered plans.
-In going along with the latest extension, allowing plans to remain in force through the end of 2018, Idaho regulators noted that all grandmothered plans that remain in force in 2018 will be on calendar-year renewal schedules, as their previous renewals would have been through December 31, 2017; they will simply be allowed to renew for one more full year after the end of 2017)
+In going along with the latest extension, allowing plans to remain in force through the end of 2018, Idaho regulators noted that all grandmothered plans that remain in force in 2018 would be on calendar-year renewal schedules, as their previous renewals would have been through December 31, 2017; they were simply allowed to renew for one more full year after the end of 2017)

 - Illinois (plans can remain in force through December 2019.
 Health plans cannot impose additional cost-sharing or premium increases in the final months of 2019; the renewal rates and out-of-pocket amounts that apply to the final renewal must be extended through the end of 2019 if the plan remains in force through the end of 2019)

 - Indiana (plans can remain in force through December 2019)

 - Kansas (plans can remain in force through December 2017.
 The Kansas Insurance Department confirmed by phone that they would allow plans to renew according to the February 2016 CMS guidance)